-As defined in the glossary of National Planning Policy Framework village lies within the 400m exclusion zone around the Dorset heaths, and / or is subject to flood risk (the Moors River flood risk zone runs north to south between Hurn Bridge Farm and Moors Close.
-The few areas that fall outside these constraints on the very outskirts of the village around Home Farm and along the western side of Mill Lane are not necessarily without complications.
-Outside of the village, the Core Strategy makes clear that there must be a functional need for such development - such as the need for a farm worker to live on-site.
+As defined in the glossary of National Planning Policy Framework there must be a functional need for such development - such as the need for a farm worker to live onsite.
 The conversion of existing buildings (such as redundant farm buildings) may provide a potential source of new homes in areas away from the Dorset heaths, but is likely to be limited in scale or provide any affordable homes for local people.